mihajlotomic/meteorSite/README.md

 ###Started as a Coursera Course assignment which then became a sandbox for testing features.

+This was a project done for Coursera in a certification series named "Responsive Web Design".

+The website allows for users to enter websites and up and down vote them.
+Selecting the description, takes the user to a page where they can comment on the site.
+Search functionality is fully available as well.

 Currently the project supports the following features:

 1. User login and authentication - all be it in an insecure way.